shacharlevy/Cloudexify/README.md

 ## Usage

-Execute `./test.sh` to run our testcases and `./run.sh` to run our benchmarks.
+Execute `./run.sh` to run benchmarks.
 Note that you may need to edit the `.env` file first to contain the correct path to your compiler.
 Any recent version of clang should work.